RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - the carrying weapons (including those used for hunting)
       - abolished their own system of punishments and reconciliation
       - entitled settlers and military troops to use Force of arms on armed Aboriginal people or unarmed groups of six or more (Johnston 1991).
-- ‘Quietening’ The Frontier
+- 'Quietening' The Frontier
   - Condoned, not encouraged violence
   - 1789 outbreak of smallpox in Port Jackson (Foley 2001a; Bennett 2009; Warren 2014)
     - Imperial war strategy since 1770s
-      - British officials spread diseases as ‘only’ means to defend the colony (Warren 2014).
+      - British officials spread diseases as 'only' means to defend the colony (Warren 2014).
     - accounts of killings and massacres by both civilians and police
       - Elder 1988
       - Evans et al. 1988